aceismtemple/devarim/Topics/PrayingRequisites.md

   “Turn ye even to me with all your heart” (Joel 2:12)

 Then, like Elijah, we can stand before HaShem **with confidence**, because our hearts are clean and our relationships restored.

+---

+# Lets see another example from Daniel

+### **Daniel 9:21 (KJV)**

+> *“Yea, whiles I was speaking in prayer, even the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, touched me about the time of the evening oblation.”*

+ Daniel 9 contains one of the most remarkable examples: as Daniel is still praying, the angel Gabriel arrives *swiftly*.
+A response from heaven before the prayer is even finished.

+But why?
+What was it about Daniel that aligned him so closely with God’s heart?

+Let us look not at his words alone, but at the **condition of his heart**, the **posture of his soul**, and the **discipline of his life**.

+---

+## **DANIEL’S POSTURE OF HUMILITY DREW GOD NEAR**

+### *Daniel 9:3 — “I set my face unto the Lord… with fasting, and sackcloth, and ashes.”*

+Daniel approached God not with pride, not with entitlement, but with deep humility.
+Fasting, sackcloth, and ashes were signs of genuine brokenness and reverence before God.

+Throughout the Old Testament, God is consistently drawn to humility:

+### **Psalm 51:17**

+> *“A broken and a contrite heart, O God, thou wilt not despise.”*

+Daniel’s heart was in the condition God never despises—contrite, surrendered, broken before Him.

+Heaven responds to humble hearts.

+---

+## **DANIEL’S FASTING OPENED A CLEAR CHANNEL TO HEAVEN**

+Fasting does not force God to act.
+But fasting **positions us** to hear, to see, and to receive.

+Daniel’s fasting wasn’t merely abstaining from food—it was an attitude of surrender.
+He denied himself to give God full attention.

+The Old Testament reveals the power of fasting:

+### **Joel 2:12**

+> *“Turn ye even to me with all your heart, and with fasting…”*

+Fasting is turning **with all the heart**—and Daniel did exactly that.

+And heaven moved swiftly.

+---

+## **DANIEL’S RIGHTEOUS LIFE MADE HIS PRAYERS POWERFUL**

+Daniel wasn’t a casual believer.
+He lived consistently, faithfully, and righteously—even in Babylon.

+### **Daniel 6:10**

+> *“…he kneeled… three times a day, and prayed…”*